A variety of grants are available annually from private and governmental organizations to assist with recycling and waste reduction efforts.

 The Nevada Division of Environmental Protection's (NDEP) Recycling Grant Program has $50,000 in grant funding available for projects to increase recycling, public awareness of the importance of conserving natural resources and for the reduction, reuse and recycling of solid waste in Nevada.
 NDEP encourages action-oriented projects.
 The funding comes from the Solid Waste Management Account that receives $1.00 per tire for each retail tire sold in Nevada.
-The Nevada Recycling Grant application for the 2020 fiscal year will be released late summer or early fall of 2019.

 2019 funded projects:

 City of Henderson Waste Warrior Green Box - Create an additional Waste Warriors Green Box for use in Henderson schools through the Desert Research Institute Science Alive program.

 City of Ely Recycling Center - Enhance the City of Ely’s existing recycling center with six new signs to clearly instruct residents on where to recycle what materials and a steel awning to cover the existing cardboard storage area.
 The recycling drop-off is located at the entrance to the landfill, and impacts an estimated 4,062 households and 442 businesses in White Pine County.

 GreenUP!
 Green Dining District - Pilot the launch of a Green Dining District in Carson City that will provide recycling guides to 30 restaurants in downtown Carson City and encourage them to take action to eliminate straw usage, discontinue use of Styrofoam containers, compost their food waste, and practice energy saving measures at their establishments.